 Managers should look for technology that can help support the agent by providing a way to send product visualizations.
-However, be careful not to send customers to websites or google; they can get lost in the online journey or go to competitors website.
+However, be careful not to send customers to websites or Google; they can get lost in the online journey or go to competitors website.

 When a customer goes into a store, they have the ability to ask questions as their items are being rung up by a cashier or sales team member.
 If the customer is ordering online, the shopping cart guides them through the process of ordering, step by step.

-Ordering products or services over the phone can be difficult and confusing, and it is the agent’s responsibility to guide the customer through the ordering process in an ethical and accurate manner.
+Ordering products or services over the phone can be difficult and confusing, and it is the agent’s responsibility to guide the customer through the ordering process in an efficient and accurate manner.
 Is the customer aware of exactly what the agent is selling?
 Have all compliance obligations been met?